Airis-T/ternairis_-101/README.md

 Actually we can directly see the effects of it in the table: negating A or B flips the table around the vertical or horizontal axis, and negating the outputs changes all the truth values.

+If we were to extend boolean algebra to an even bigger base, we could by simply noticing that those two tables are actually the same as a min and a max function.

 Similarly we could do the same reasoning for XOR, or use the formula that $A$ XOR $B$ = ($A$ AND NOT $B$) OR (NOT $A$ AND $B$), which gives out this truth table:
 | XOR | $F$ | $U$ | $T$ |
 |:---:|:---:|:---:|:---:|